Oseberg Transport System

 Oseberg Transport System (OTS) (Oseberg Transport System, OTS) is a pipeline system in western Norway.
-It is 115 km long and runs from Oseberg, Veslefrikk, Brage, Frøy and Lille-Frigg to Sture terminal, located 65 km north of Bergen, Norway.
+It is 115 km long and runs from Oseberg, Veslefrikk, Brage, Frøy and Lille-Frigg to Sture terminal, located 65 km north of Bergen, Norway on Alvøy island.
 The operation of the pipeline was commenced in 1988.
 Total investment in the pipeline construction was about 9.8 billion NOK.